 |tranquil::peaceful, calm [santa]|, the sage among the tranquil;

-Freed, the foremost of the freed;
+Liberated, the foremost among the free;

 crossed over, the chief of those who cross over.